DTJF/libpruio/src/doc/_3_pins.md

 capabilities, while just a few are related to other features (such as RESET, GND or power supply lines).
 Input / output pins are either analog or digital lines, free or unfree (used by the system in default configuration).
-All can get controled by \Proj.
+All input / output pins can get controlled by \Proj, as well as further pins on the J1 header and the SD card slot.
+And it can also controll internal lines, not wired to any connector (example \ref sSecExaSos demonstrates that).

 Analog lines always operate as input.
 In contrast, digital lines can either operate as input or output.
 Some digital lines have several features at the same pin and need to get configured to the matching mode before usage (pinmuxing).
 In addition, some lines are used to control the boot sequence and mustn't be connected at boot-time.
-Others are reserved to be used by the system (e. g. for HDMI or MCASP), but they can get freed by massive re-configuration of the boot sequence, so that you can use them.
+Others are reserved to be used by the system (ie. for HDMI or MCASP), but they can get freed by re-configurations of the boot sequence, so that you can use them.
 Some header pins are connected to two CPU balls (and both CPU balls must not be set in contrary output states, in order to avoid hardware damages).
+It's beyond the scope of this documentation to cover all details.
+Find further information in the SRM (system reference manual) shipped with your board.

 Here's an overview of the Beaglebone Black default configuration.
-The settings for other Beaglebones (White, Green, Blue, Pocket-, ...) are different. \Proj can operate on all colored pins
+The settings for other Beaglebones (White, Green, Blue, Pocket-, ...) are different.
+The colored pins by default are free for \Proj operations:

 ![Header pins controllable by libpruio](pins.png)

-This section explains the different functions the header pins can work in and gives detailed information about the limits.
+This section explains the different features available on the header pins, and serves detailed information about the limits.
+In the second section \ref SecPinmuxing you'll learn how to get a pin in the desired mode.

 # Analog # {#SecAnalog}